-Cyber assessment should be ongoing during M&A process, not a point-in-time exercise.
+Cyber assessment should be ongoing during the mergers and acquisitions process, not a point-in-time exercise.

-Much like technology waves, we’ve seen a number of merger and acquisition (M&A) waves over the years, with spikes in the late 90s, followed by a fairly sharp drop in 2002, another spike in 2007, and a steady increase to present day.
+Much like technology waves, we’ve seen a number of mergers and acquisitions (M&A) waves over the years, with spikes in the late 90s, followed by a fairly sharp drop in 2002, another spike in 2007, and a steady increase to present day.

 But each wave faces a slightly different set of challenges and risks, and we’ve seen multiple examples of acquisitions gone wrong over the years.
 Take the Quaker Oats and Snapple example from 1994—Quaker overpaid and also failed to understand how the company was run and how to bring value-added skillsets to the table.
 Ultimately, Quaker sold Snapple for $300 million—a $1.4 billion loss.
 Or, take Sprint’s acquisition of Nextel Communications in 2005—a deal that promised product and service cross-selling.
 Yet, not long after the merger, swarms of Nextel execs and managers left the company on account of cultural differences and incompatibility.
 By 2008, the company had to write off $30 billion in one-time charges due to goodwill impairment.
 Clearly, there was a need for better evaluation to better understand the risks and ensure the success of these acquisitions.